wp-plugins/flickr-flash-badge-widget/readme.txt

 = How can I find my @N00 Flickr ID? =

-You can go to Big Huge Lab's Flickr DNA page (http://bighugelabs.com/flickr/dna.php) and enter your Flickr username and hit 'Apply'.
+You can go to <a href="http://bighugelabs.com/flickr/dna.php">Big Huge Lab's Flickr DNA page</a> and enter your Flickr username and hit 'Apply'.
 Your @N00 Flickr ID will appear on the subsequent page.

 == Why was this hard? ==